RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 ---

 Some time ago I stumbled over [a blog post by Xe Iaso](https://xeiaso.net/blog/webmention-support-2020-12-02) which mentions (pun intended) '[Webmention](https://www.w3.org/TR/webmention/)'.
 Webmention is a technology that allows websites to be notified when another website links to it.
-When implemented, Webmention can work like a primitive but privacy-friendly analytics tool to find out where visitors might come from (e.g., if there is a notable increase in visitors after another blog mentions yours).
+Webmention can work like a simple and privacy-friendly analytics tool to find out where visitors might come from (e.g., if there is a notable increase in visitors after another blog links to yours).
-It can also enable you to showcase "other blogs that linked to this post"-like elements on your blog posts to suggest related posts to your readers.
+It also enables you to showcase "other blogs that linked to this post"-like elements on your blog posts, to suggest related posts to your readers.

 <!-- more -->

 ## How It Works

-Webmention consists of two parts: The sending part, where a client notifies another website that they were mentioned, and the receiving part, where a web server takes HTTP requests from clients that send Webmentions to it.
-The website that does mention another is called the _"source"_, while the website being mentioned is the _"target"_.
+The Webmention technology consists of two parts:

+-   A client that notifies a website that they were mentioned from another website.
+-   A web server that listens for Webmentions from clients.

+The website mentioning another is called the _source_.
+The website being mentioned is the _target_.

 ### 1. Sending Webmentions

-The following is an example of [steps taken](https://www.w3.org/TR/webmention/#webmention-protocol) when sending a Webmention, with the source website being this one (`https://rilling.dev/blog/an-introduction-to-webmention/`), and the target website being Xe's blog post `https://xeiaso.net/blog/webmention-support-2020-12-02`.
+The following is an example of [steps taken](https://www.w3.org/TR/webmention/#webmention-protocol) when sending a Webmention.
+The source website is (`https://rilling.dev/blog/an-introduction-to-webmention/`), and the target website is `https://xeiaso.net/blog/webmention-support-2020-12-02`.

 #### 1.1.
 Create a Website That Mentions Another One

-This is done by having an [`<a>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) with a [`href` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-href) that links to the other website.
-In the case of this blog post, the link to Xe's blog post would be a mention of Xe's website:
+The source website contains a [`<a>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) with a [`href` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-href) that links to the other website.

 ```html
 <a href="https://xeiaso.net/blog/webmention-support-2020-12-02">